cosmos/cosmos-sdk/docs/architecture/adr-066-mev-module.md

 ### Query Interface

-The **ProposerForHeight** query method takes a height, and returns the builder module proposer for that height, if the proposer is registered.
+The **ProposerForHeight** query method takes a height, and returns the MEV module proposer for that height, if the proposer is registered.
 That record includes a public key, which builders should use to verify the signature of received requests.

 ## Consequences